Search Apartments in Nebraska

 Agriculture is Nebraska's main source of income, especially in the form of cattle.
 Other farm products include corn, hogs, soybeans, wheat, sorghum and varieties of grass.
 Manufacturing is also an important industry, with products including electronic components, auto parts, pharmaceuticals, clothing and chemicals.
 Oil and natural gas are exported as well.

 There's plenty to see here, both sites of natural beauty and interesting man-made attractions.
 Such sites as the Agate Fossil Beds and Chimney Rock intrigue tourists and residents alike.
 Pioneer museums, the State Capitol building in Lincoln and art galleries are also popular destinations.
-If a rich history of the Old West and a strong spirit of adventure and exploration are moving your move to Nebraska, here is some information about what you're likely to find when you start looking for Omaha apartments.
+If a rich history of the Old West and a strong spirit of adventure and exploration are inspiring your move to Nebraska, here is some information about what you're likely to find when you start looking for Omaha apartments.

-One of the Midwest's favorite cities, the state capitol of Lincoln is home to 250,000 residents.
+One of the Midwest's favorite cities, the state capitol of Lincoln is home to more than 280,000 residents.
 Lincoln offers the excitement of a big city and the peace of the countryside all in one place, with beautiful parks and interesting historic sites coexisting with fun recreational activities and a budding live music scene.
 It's a fast-growing city, but it still enjoys a cost of living at 22% below the national average, which should come in handy when looking for affordable apartment rentals.
 Lincoln is also the home of the University of Nebraska, and boasts many of the cultural and nightlife benefits that come with living in a college town.